artemkv/journey3/journey3-website/src/doc/analytics.md

-## Available analytics: what we track
+## Available analytics: what we offer

 ### Stage conversions